 Another option is the Orchard app.
 Install the app on your iPhone and it will give you an offer price.
 The nice thing about this is that it does some tests on your iPhone and walks you through the valuation process, so there’s less chance the offer amount will change upon receipt of the phone.
 This service offers free shipping, but you only get paid when a buyer is found.
 It’s actually an iPhone marketplace, meaning you’ll connect with people who actually want to buy what you’re selling.

-How much your old iPhone is worth
+How much is your old iPhone worth?

 The eBay prices listed here are averages based on data collected by Bidvoy.
 Bear in mind that you’ll have to factor in fees and postage and packing costs.